Arunav07/Arunav07/README.md

 <p>I am a learner, studying in daytime and learning at night.
 I am passionate about building things, right from my childhood, when I used to stack stones above each other to create a tower.
 Little did I know, later I would be doing the Tower Of Hanoi problem.
 Yeah, the one problem every programmer tries to solve.
 <br>
 Currently I am pursuing <em> Bachelor of Technology (BTech) from Vishwakarma Institute of Technology, Pune, India, in the field <strong>Artificial Intelligence and Data Science </strong></em>
+I have worked on multiple projects pertaining to Artificial Intelligence, Machine Learning, as well as Web Development.
 <h2>Experience:
   <ul>
     <li>Frontend Web Developer Intern at Saaspect Private Limited</li>